iamkhattar/dotfiles/README.md

 - quarkusio/tap
 - tidwall/jj

+### Google Cloud Shell

+I experimented with OMP support within Cloud Shell, but decided not to include this as a supported configuration due to:

+- Lack of Nerd Fonts in the interface
+- Ephemeral Machine, so have to reinstall every time, or make everything local
+- Difficulty with local install... manual build of stow, zsh, ...

+It might be beneficial still to install some custom commands, and dotfile settings, but not a priority.

 ### Interesting Links

 Here are a few links to apps used, or articles related to dotfiles: